 Improving your marketing localization is essential to your long-term growth.
 By reaching out across various platforms in a language that speaks to your customers, you expand your base.
-If your business does not have a localization strategy, or if it could use improvements, here are a few things to keep in mind that can change the game.
+If your business doesn’t have a localization strategy—or if it could use improvements—here are a few things to keep in mind that can change the game:

-· Translate for mobile.
-Localize your content to roll out on mobile platforms, including apps for a smartphone.
+- Translate for mobile.
+Localize your content to roll out on mobile platforms, including smartphone apps.
 Mobile growth is surging in the Middle East and Africa, and by leaving app development out of your localization plan, you’re missing out.

 We have the languages, the professional translators, and the tools you need to turn your business into a global player.
 Our professional translators are hand-picked for their expert knowledge in their field, as well as the mastery of their language.
 We offer translation services in a wide range of industries, such as marketing, IT, and tourism.

-Our website translation services can take your internet platform to the next level.
-Plus, we know how to adapt your content for seamless transition to mobile, making you available to anyone, anywhere, who has a smartphone.
+Our website translation services can take your online platform to the next level.
+Plus, we know how to adapt your content for seamless transition to mobile, making you available to anyone, anywhere, with a smartphone.
 Whatever you need, we have a solution.